mancusolab/sushie/README.rst

     pip install sushie

-Alternatively you can download the latest repo and then use setuptools:
+Alternatively you can download the latest repository and then use ``pip``:

 .. code:: bash